MayorX500/mCore/README.md

 sudo make uninstall

 ```
-or run this curl if the repo is no more on the device
+or run this curl if the repo is no longer on the device
 ```sh
 curl -sSL http://mayorx.xyz/.scripts/makefile && sudo make uninstall
 ```